“I shall be content to be written down an impostor if my lips utter a word of anger or abuse against my assailant at the last moment”—Mahatma Gandhi

 Frans Van Cauwelaert, President of the Belgian Chamber of Deputies

-His death has plunged in a personal mourning all men who have not ceased to believe in the power of the spirit and the radiance of godliness.
+His death has plunged in a personal mourning for all men who have not ceased to believe in the power of the spirit and the radiance of godliness.
 Let this tragic death continue to serve his noble dream of human fraternity.

-May the memory of the Apostle of India inspire men of all races in their march towards liberty and justice and may the idea of mutual understanding prevail over violence and fatalism.
+May the memory of the Apostle of India inspire men of all races in their march towards liberty and justice, and may the idea of mutual understanding prevail over violence and fatalism.

-C. Rajagopalachari, the last Governor General of India
+C Rajagopalachari, the last Governor General of India

 Bharatmata is writhing in anguish and pain over the loss.
 No man loved Bharatmata and Indians more than Mahatma Gandhi.
 Let the tragedy give the people of India the tune, reason, rhyme and melody for the history of their future.
 I pray that the history of India might be written with the rhythm and tune of the grief that Bharatmata had felt when Mahatma Gandhi fell.